HCaldwell95/javascript-project/README.md

 ## Structure Plane

-Recognising early in the project that it would be heavily dependant on the visuals and interactivity, the main challenge was ensuring user engagement and providing enough content and features to retain their attention.
+Recognising early in the project that it would be heavily dependent on the visuals and interactivity, the main challenge was ensuring user engagement and providing enough content and features to retain their attention.
 I sought inspiration through a long list of familiar websites, shortlisting all that felt good and met the standard that I was looking for.
 From this list, I reviewed their structure and came up with my own layout to recreate that feeling.

 The colour palette for my project was based on an Icy, Sweet / Candy-like, Homely concept.
 I wanted the website to feel clean and cut like modern pages, consisting of neatly organised segments, while retaining a fun and exciting colour palette which paid homage to the festive season.